Adesua Etomi: Early life and education

-Etomi was born in Owerri, Imo State, Nigeria, as the last out of three siblings.
-Her father is a soldier of Esan descent in Edo State, and her mother, an Engineer of Yoruba descent.
+Etomi was born in Owerri, Imo State, Nigeria, as the last of three siblings.
+Her father is a soldier of Esan descent who was born in Edo State, while her mother is an engineer of Yoruba descent.
 Etomi attended Corona School in Victoria Island, Lagos, and moved to Queen's College.
-At 13 Etomi left Nigeria for the United Kingdom, and had a diploma in physical and theatre art from the City College Coventry in 2004.
-She further went to University of Wolverhampton in 2006, and studied arts and performance.
+At the age of 13, she left Nigeria for the United Kingdom, and attained a diploma in physical and theatre art from the City College Coventry in 2004.
+She also studied arts and performance at the University of Wolverhampton in 2006.

 Career

 Etomi's film credits include The Arbitration, The Wedding Party, and Falling.
 Her performance in Falling earned her the 2016 Africa Magic Viewers' Choice Award for Best Actress in a Drama.
 Other notable films she has appeared in include A Soldier's Story (2015), Out of Luck (2015), and Couple of Days (2016).
 Etomi played Shiela in the fourth and fifth seasons of Shuga, a television soap opera about HIV/AIDS prevention.
-Etomi began starring as Amaka Obiora, an undercover police officer, in Yemisi Wada's crime series LasGidi Cops, which debuted in June 2016 on television.
-She was also featured on Vogue's list of 14 global superstars.
-In February 2022, she released her first single titled ‘So Natural’.
-In October 2023, she launched her beauty brand Sanaa Beauty which was founded with Jemima Osunde.
+She began starring as Amaka Obiora, an undercover police officer in the Yemisi Wada-directed crime series LasGidi Cops, which debuted in June 2016.
+She was also featured on Vogues list of 14 global superstars.
+In February 2022, Etomi released her debut single "So Natural".
+In October 2023, she launched her beauty brand Sanaa Beauty, which she co-founded with Jemima Osunde.